All Products

 1. Initialize AFHTTPSessionManager: Configure basic network parameters.

-2. Perform HTTPDNS domain name resolution: Obtain an IP address to replace the domain name.
+2. Perform HTTPDNS domain name resolution: Replace the domain name with a resolved IP address.

 3. Send the network request: Set the Host header and handle HTTPS certificate validation.